alexdrone/Render/README.md

 You can wrap your components in `ComponentTableViewCell` or `ComponentCollectionViewCell` and use the classic dataSource/delegate pattern for you view controller.

 [Check playground](Playgrounds/04%20Components%20embedded%20in%20Cells.playground)

+#TODOs/Help?
+There are a number of things that are still left to do.

+- Support for Cocoapods and Swift package manager.
+- Improve performance (I think there's a lot of rooms for improvements!)
+- More examples and demos

 #Credits